kaist-avelab/K-Radar/readme.md

 ## Detection & Tracking

-This is the documentation for how to use our detection frameworks with K-Radar dataset.
-We tested the K-Radar detection frameworks on the following environment:

-* Python 3.8.13 (3.10+ does not support open3d.)
-* Ubuntu 18.04/20.04
-* Torch 1.11.0+cu113
-* CUDA 11.3
-* opencv 4.2.0.32
-* open3d 0.15.2

 For the preparation and quantitative results of the 4D Radar-based object detection, please refer to the following document: [Detection Pipeline Guide](/docs/detection.md).

 The images below showcase qualitative results, with green boxes representing detected objects using 4D Radar.
 From left to right, the images depict (1) front-facing camera images (for reference), (2) LiDAR point clouds (for reference), and (3) 4D Radar tensors (input for the neural network).